Stefan Branković

 Stefan Branković (Стефан Бранковић; c.
-1417 – 9 October 1476), also known in historiography as Stefan the Blind (Стефан Слепи), was briefly the despot (ruler) of the Serbian Despotate between 1458 and 1459.
+1417 – 9 October 1476), also known in historiography as Stefan the Blind (Стефан Слепи), was briefly the despot (ruler) of the Serbian Despotate in 1458–1459.
 He was the last ruling member of the Branković dynasty.

 Family

 Stefan and his relations are named in Dell'Imperadori Constantinopolitani (also known as the "Massarelli manuscript" after the work was found in papers of Angelo Massarelli, the general secretary of the Council of Trent), a manuscript held in the Vatican Library.
 This manuscript names him a son of Đurađ Branković and Eirene Kantakouzene.
 D. M. Nicol (1994) questioned his maternity, suggesting Đurađ had a prior marriage to a daughter of John IV of Trebizond.
 However his theory presented no sources and failed to take into account that John IV was born between 1395 and 1417.
 He would be unlikely to be a grandparent by the 1410s.

 On 11 September 1429, Đurađ made a donation to Esphigmenou Monastery at Mount Athos.
 The charter for the document names his wife Irene and five children.
 The Masarelli manuscript also names the same five children of Đurađ and Eirene.
 Other genealogies mention a sixth child, Todor Branković.
 He could be a child who died young and thus not listed with his siblings.
 The oldest sibling listed in the Massarelli document was Grgur Branković.
 The 1429 document mentions him with the title of Despot.
-Grgur was appointed governor of territories of southern Serbia associated to the House of Branković.
+Grgur was appointed governor of territories of southern Serbia associated with the House of Branković.
 He was reportedly appointed by Murad II of the Ottoman Empire in 1439.
-In April 1441, Grgur was accused of plotting against Murad and his governorship terminated.
+In April 1441, Grgur was accused of plotting against Murad and his governorship was terminated.
 He was imprisoned in Amasya and blinded on 8 May 1441.
 Grgur and his brothers co-signed a charter by which Đurađ confirmed the privileges to the Republic of Ragusa Grgur retired to a monastery under the monastic name "German".
 According to Fine, Grgur resurfaced in 1458, claiming the succession of the vacant throne of Serbia for himself or his son.
 The Massarelli manuscript mentioned Grgur as unwed.
 Later genealogies name his wife as "Jelisaveta".
 Vuk Grgurević, a son of Grgur, was later a titular Serbian despot (1471–1485).
-He was possibly an illegitimate.
+He was possibly an illegitimate son.

 The Massarelli next names an older sister of Stefan, Mara Branković.
 She was one of the wives of Murad II.
 Stefan himself is listed third.
 His younger sister is listed as Cantacuzina, the Latinized version of their mother's last name.
 Later genealogies give her name as Katarina.
 She married Ulrich II of Celje.
 The last and youngest sibling listed was Lazar Branković, successor to their father.